gitbucket/gitbucket/README.md

 - --host=[HOSTNAME]
 - --gitbucket.home=[DATA_DIR]

-To upgrade GitBucket, only replace gitbucket.war.
+To upgrade GitBucket, only replace gitbucket.war after stop GitBucket.
 All GitBucket data is stored in HOME/.gitbucket.
 So if you want to back up GitBucket data, copy this directory to the other disk.

 For Installation on Windows Server with IIS see [this wiki page](https://github.com/gitbucket/gitbucket/wiki/Installation-on-IIS-and-Helicontech-Zoo)